Issues and Topics

 Code of Virginia § 63.1-1512 states that any person making such a report shall be immune from any civil or criminal liability in connection with the reporting unless it can be proven that the person acted in bad faith or with malicious intent.

-See also the Virginia Department of Social Services resources for Mandated Reporters on their Child Protective Services web page.
+See the Virginia Department of Social Services' publication, A Guide for Mandated Reporters in Recognizing and Reporting Child Abuse and Neglect

 What responsibilities do schools have for student scholastic records?